Accessing our systems

 - Intel i5 or AMD Ryzen 5 Chipset

-- Minimum of 128GB Hard Disk Drive (Consider a Solid State hard Drive, and larger capacity such as 256GB or 512GB) although you will have access to 1TB of online storage with your Ulster Account.
+- Minimum of 512GB Solid State Drive you will also have access to 1TB of online storage with your Ulster Account.

 For computing and engineering studies, and some built environment programmes, we recommend the following higher specification: